gonmf/dakilang/README.md

 No solution
 ```

-As a last example, we can also benchmark how fast our two Fibonnaci functions are, by making use of the `time` operator clause:
+As a last example, we can also benchmark how fast our two Fibonacci functions are, by making use of the `time` operator clause:

 ```java
 > % Using only operator clauses